karimbahgat/PyGeoj/README.rst

     len(testfile) # the number of features
     testfile.bbox # the bounding box region of the entire file testfile.crs # the coordinate reference system
-    testfile.common_attributes # retrieves which field attributes are common to all features
+    testfile.all_attributes # retrieves the combined set of all feature attributes testfile.common_attributes # retrieves only those field attributes that are common to all features

 Individual features can be accessed by their index in the features list: